esthesis-iot/esthesis-core/esthesis-core-docs/core-docs/topics/developers-guide/working-with-a-private-container-registry.md

 <tip>

-1. When using the Helm charts without the `-env dev` flag, the charts will automatically use multi-node deployments.
-If you are testing in a single-node Kubernetes cluster, you need to also define `ESTHESIS_SINGLE_NODE=true` environmental variable.

-2. If you want to use the Helm charts, locally available to your machine, while still deploying a production-level setup, you can use the `ESTHESIS_LOCAL_CHARTS=true` environmental variable.

-3. If while working with a private you are also deploying on a Kubernetes cluster thart does not have access to proper certificates, you can also set `OIDC_TLS_VERIFICATION=none` while deploying the Helm charts.
+1. If while working with a private registry you are also deploying on a Kubernetes cluster that does not have access to proper certificates, you can also set `QUARKUS_OIDC_TLS_VERIFICATION=none` while deploying the Helm charts.
 </tip>

 ## Deploying Dataflows